 Latest Update: The Argentine Economy

-Before you dive into our guide, we wanted to let you know that Argentina elected a new government in December 2023, which resulted in some changes to the economy.
-Prices across various industries and services have been fluctuating and foreign exchange rates are more variable than usual.
-This will likely continue to be the case throughout 2024 as new legislation is rolled out.
+Before you dive into our guide, we wanted to let you know that Argentina elected a new government in December 2023, which has resulted in significant changes to the country’s economy.
+Prices across various industries and services have significantly increased during 2024.
+This will likely continue to be the case throughout 2025 as new legislation is rolled out.
+Thankfully, tourists continue to enjoy this beautiful country regardless.

 If you will be visiting Argentina as part of your itinerary, we recommend that you check the 'blue dollar rate' ('Dólar Blue') and official exchange rates ('Dólar Oficial') before travelling to depart feeling as prepared as possible.

-At present, foreign-issued credit cards represent the best and safest way to budget and pay for most of your travel costs.
+At present, foreign-issued credit and debit cards represent the best and safest way to budget and pay for most of your travel costs.

 Money